learningequality/kolibri/docs/user/facility_admin.rst

 Learn View
 ~~~~~~~~~~

-As Facility Admin you have access to the same Kolibri **Learn** view as the :doc:`learner` in your facility.
+As an Admin you have access to the same Kolibri **Learn** view as the :doc:`learner` in your facility.

 .. image:: img/learn-admin.png
   :alt: learner view as facility admin